deepaksaipendyala/ActiveRAG-Next/readme.md

 Pull requests are welcome! 🙌

 Please open an issue first if you want to propose major changes.
-Let’s build the future of trustworthy AI reasoning — **together**. 🛠️
+Let’s build the future of trustworthy AI reasoning — **together**.

 ---

-## 📄 License
+## License

-This project is licensed under the **MIT License** — free for personal, academic, or commercial use.
+This project is Unlicensed and under development!

 ---

-## 💬 Credits
+## Credits

-Built with 💬, ☕, and way too much "let's make RAG systems actually intelligent" energy.
+Built with , ☕, and way too much "let's make RAG systems actually intelligent" energy.
-Created by [Your Name] — let's connect on [LinkedIn](https://linkedin.com/in/yourprofile)!
+Created by Deepak Sai Pendyala — let's connect on [LinkedIn](https://www.linkedin.com/in/deepaksaip)!

 ---

-# 🚀 Let's Raise the Standard of RAGs Forever.
+# Let's Raise the Standard of RAGs Forever.

 ---